ros2/rviz/rviz_visual_testing_framework/docs/documentation.md

 For RViz itself: the CMake flag `EnableVisualTests` is provided to enable visual tests:

-        ament test --cmake-args -DEnableVisualTests=TRUE
+        ament test --cmake-args -DEnableVisualTests=True

 This will make the tests run and the screenshots will be compared to the existing reference images.

-Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `TRUE`.
+Furthermore, the reference images can be updated by running the tests after setting the environmental variable `GenerateReferenceImages` to `True`.

 **NB**: the `EnableVisualTests` flag value is automatically cached by CMake, meaning that if it's not specified, the value used for the last run will be used.